 Faculty members and staff are urged to examine regularly the agenda and minutes of the Regional Campuses Faculty Senate.
 Action by this body may modify the contents of this Manual.

-The Faculty Manual was edited by the appropriate administrative offices, in cooperation with the Faculty Manual Revision Committee of the Regional Campuses Faculty Senate.
+The Faculty Manual was edited by the appropriate administrative offices, in cooperation with the the Regional Campuses Faculty Senate.

 Faculty are invited to make suggestions and recommendations for the improvement of future editions of the Manual.